StevenLambion/SwiftDux/Guides/Composing Reducers.md

 }
 ```

 The `AppReducer` is the root reducer of the application.
-It must accept and dispatch all actions to the rest of the reducers
+It must accept and dispatch all actions to the rest of the reducers.
+It does this by implementing `reduceNext(state:action:)`

 ```swift
 class AppReducer : Reducer {